LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 	(1) C:/Users/%Username/anaconda3/Lib/site-packages/lal
 	(2) C:/Users/%Username/anaconda3/Lib/site-packages/laldebug

-(replace `anaconda3` with `miniconda3` where appropriate)
+(replace `anaconda3` with `miniconda3` where appropriate).

-Now, copy the files
+For this, copy the necessary dll files for LAL.
+These can be checked with the command

+	$ ldd liblal.dll
+	$ ldd liblaldebug.dll

+In our most recent build, these were:

+	C:/msys64/mingw64/bin/libgcc_s_seh-1.dll
+	C:/msys64/mingw64/bin/libgmp-10.dll
+	C:/msys64/mingw64/bin/libgomp-1.dll
 	C:/msys64/mingw64/bin/libstdc++-6.dll
+	C:/msys64/mingw64/bin/libwinpthread-1.dll

-to the directories `lal` and `laldebug` inside conda installation.
+Copy the dll files to both directories `lal` and `laldebug` within conda installation.
 Also, if the files generated during the [debug and release compilation of LAL's sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md) are not accessible in the path, then move the files

 - `liblal.dll` into `lal` (within conda), and
 - `liblaldebug.dll` into `laldebug` (within conda).